 Zone 2 extends 100 feet from the building or any structure attached to it.
-Keep grass at 4 inches or lower and maintain space between trees and shrubbery.
-Things dropped by trees (leaves, needles, pine cones, etc.) should only reach a depth of 3 inches or less.
+Keep grass at four inches or lower and maintain space between trees and shrubbery.
+Things dropped by trees (leaves, needles, pine cones, etc.) should only reach a depth of three inches or less.

 For those exterior pieces attached to your home, be certain that flammable debris is cleared away to create a defensible space—this means the dead leaves and pine needles that collect in gutters and on decks, as well as on outdoor furniture, doormats, and portable propane tanks.

 For landscaping near the house, replace mulch with gravel and stone.
 Ensure that firewood piles, compost, and dead vegetation are stored well away from the house.
 Grass and shrubs should be well-watered and trimmed to reduce flammability and fire intensity.